-Depending on how accessible the leak is, whether or not there needs to be a leak test, and what precisely needs to be repaired, a typical refrigerant leak detection and repair can end up costing anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
-If you’re unsure, you can ask your air conditioning repair expert to walk you through their process and go over their findings.
+Depending on the accessibility of the leak, whether or not a leak test is needed, and what actually demands repair, a normal refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
+If you’re unsure, feel free to ask your air conditioner repair expert to walk you through his or her process and go over their findings.

 AC Circuit Board Replacement

-If you’re interested in replacing your home’s thermostat, a smart wifi thermostat will typically cost more than a basic thermostat.
-Depending on the type of thermostat you choose, you’re looking at anywhere between $200 and $550 to have a new on installed.
-Thanksfully, the newer thermostats could pay back their purchase price in energy management savings, depending on if they are programmed properly.
+If you’re interested in replacing your home’s thermostat, a smart wifi thermostat will normally cost more than a traditional thermostat.
+Depending on the type of thermostat you choose, you’re probably going to pay anywhere between $200 and $550 to get it installed.
+Luckily, the latest thermostats could pay back their cost in energy management savings, depending on if they are programmed accordingly.

 Capacitor or Contactor Replacement

-If your A/C system is still young or you choose to repair your older AC instead of investing in an energy-efficient A/C system upgrade, a capacitor will probably cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
-These repairs are a couple of the most standard for your AC system.
+If your air conditioner is still only a couple years old or you decide to repair your older system instead of buying an energy-efficient air conditioning upgrade, a capacitor will probably cost $250 to $350 and a contractor can run a little lower, ranging from $150 – $350.
+These repairs are some of the most typical for your air conditioning system.

-Again, it’s always good to review the pros and cons of choosing to repair your current air conditioning equipment versus investing in an upgraded, more energy-efficient air conditioner.
-If replacing your AC’s fan motor is the better decision for you, a fan motor replacement may cost between $500 and $1200.
+Again, it’s always important to weigh the pros and cons of repairing your current air conditioning equipment versus investing in an upgraded, more energy-efficient AC system.
+If replacing this part is the better decision for you, a fan motor replacement could cost between $500 and $1200.